xinwenfu/WinSoftwareSec/README.md

 ### Windows
 * All labs work on Windows 10/11.
 * Minimum requirement.
+If our Windows VM is used, all the tools are already installed.
-[Vunerable Chat (VChat) Server: VChat.exe, Essfun.dll](https://github.com/xinwenfu/vchat/tree/main/Server).
+  * [Vunerable Chat (VChat) Server: VChat.exe, Essfun.dll](https://github.com/xinwenfu/vchat/tree/main/Server).
 VChat GUI.exe can start VChat.exe as a background process although not really needed.
-If our Windows VM is used, VChat is installed by default.
+On our Windows VM,
     * C:\Tools\vchat\VChat.exe
     * If VChat.exe is accidentally removed, copy from C:\Tools\vchat\Backup
 * Default Windows configuratiions
   * Disable all [Windows Firewall](https://support.microsoft.com/en-us/windows/firewall-and-network-protection-in-the-windows-security-app-ec0844f7-aebd-0583-67fe-601ecf5d774f) by default
   * Disable all [Exploit Protection](https://www.tenforums.com/tutorials/105533-enable-disable-windows-defender-exploit-protection-settings.html) features by default